 The tooling performs a series of checks on systems based on this architecture, such as ensuring that storage collisions do not exist, modules are frozen when not initialized, upgrades cannot be bricked, etc.

 transfer, etc. The "beacon" is simply a contract that stores the current implementation code for all the synths.
-The module in charge of managing synths simply has to notify the beacon of an upgrade, and this upgrade will be propagated atomically to all satellite synths.
+The module in charge of managing synths simply has to notify the beacon of an upgrade, and this upgrade will be propagated atomically to all synths.

 - deployer - hardhat plugin in charge of managing updates to systems based in this architecture

 - cli - hardhat plugin that allows interaction with any deployed system and its associated systems on any chain via the command line interface